BoopChat/boop/README.md

 ## Downloading the project
 [This](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository#cloning-a-repository) GitHub guide can walk you through cloning the repo.

+## Quick Start
+ 1. Duplicate the sample_config.json file into a new file server/config/config.json.
+ 2. Make a .env file at the root of the server directory, with your values for the variables in server/env.sample
+ 3. Start docket desktop.
+Let it run in the background.
+ 4. From the root directory run:

+    `npm run dev-quick-setup`

+ 5. After it is complete wait a few seconds for your database container to start running
+ 6. From the root run:

+    `npm run server-migration`

+ 7. Run the application in development mode:

+    `npm run dev`

 ## Setting up the server

 ### Database structure